Glacier Half Marathon

 We will have our campsite open to runners at Red Eagle Campground!
 This is primitive camping, but it is also convenient as it is the same location as our race expo & bib pickup.

 Reserve a spot via RunSignup when you sign up for the race.

 The areas surrounding Glacier National Park are remote and things book quickly.
 We recommend booking all travel accommodations early - even before you register for the race!

 EAST GLACIER VILLAGE - East Glacier Village has the most lodging options in the area.
-It will be the easiest to place to find lodging for race weekend, but will also likely be the first place to fill up.
-This will be the best place to stay if you’re hoping to stay near the finish line.
+It will be the easiest to place to find lodging for race weekend.

 Glacier National Park

 We realize that the races in this series are out of the way for most runners, and it may be the only time that you visit these breathtaking areas.
 One of our biggest desires is that you walk away from this event having fully experienced what the region has to offer.

 While in the area we encourage you to continue the adventure and spend time in the parks!